datadesk/baker-example-page-template/README.md

 ### assets

-This is used to store media and other assets such as images, videos, audio, fonts, etc.
+This is used to store media and other assets such as images, videos, audio, fonts, etc. They can be pulled into the page via the `static` template tags.

 ### scripts

 JavaScript files are stored in this folder.
-The main file for JavaScript is called `app.js`, which you can write your code directly to.
-You can also create other files to write your JavaScript code in this folder, but you must make sure that the file is booted from `app.js`, otherwise it won’t run.
+The main file for JavaScript is called `app.js`, which you can write your code directly.
+Packages installed via `npm` can be imported and run like any other Node.js script.
+You can create other files to write your JavaScript code in this folder, but you must make sure that the file is booted from `app.js`.

 ### styles